 Developing treatments to prevent premature birth

 Jennifer Condon, PhD, a PRI grantee at the University of Pittsburgh, believes that an enzyme (protein) called caspase-3 may play a similar role.
-The enzyme may help prevent contractions until term, when levels drop sharply, possibly helping to trigger labor; Dr. Condon is investigating whether an early drop in caspase-3 levels also triggers preterm labor.
+The enzyme may help prevent contractions until term, when levels drop sharply, possibly helping to trigger labor.
+Dr. Condon is investigating whether an early drop in caspase-3 levels also trigger preterm labor.
 If so, it may be possible to develop drugs to regulate enzyme levels and prevent preterm labor.

 These and other March of Dimes research grantees are exploring diverse ways to prevent or halt preterm labor, based on an improved understanding of the biology of labor and delivery.
 What they learn could lead to novel drugs and other treatments to reduce the risk of prematurity.

 How many babies are born prematurely each year?

 In the United States, more than 450,000 babies are born too soon each year.
 Worldwide, 15 million babies are born prematurely.

 What are the consequences of premature birth?

 Prematurity is the leading cause of death in the first month of life.
 Worldwide, more than one million children die each year due to complications of premature birth.
 Babies who survive an early birth often face the risk of lifetime health challenges, such as intellectual disabilities, cerebral palsy, breathing problems, and vision and hearing loss.

 Why is it important for a pregnancy to last at least 39 weeks?